Jonathan Wells (intelligent design advocate)

-John Corrigan "Jonathan" Wells (September 19, 1942 – September 19, 2024) was an American biologist, theologian, and advocate of the pseudoscientific argument of intelligent design.
-Wells joined the Unification Church in 1974, and subsequently wrote that the teachings of its founder Sun Myung Moon and his own studies at the Unification Theological Seminary and his prayers convinced him to devote his life to "destroying Darwinism."
+John Corrigan "Jonathan" Wells (September 19, 1942 – September 19, 2024) was an American molecular biologist, cell biologist, and theologian.
+He was an advocate of intelligent design, a pseudoscientific argument for the existence of God.

-After gaining a Ph.D. in religious studies from Yale University, Wells became Director of the Unification Church's inter-religious outreach organization in New York City.
-In 1989, he studied at the University of California, Berkeley, where he earned a second Ph.D. in molecular and cellular biology in 1994.
-He became a member of several scientific associations and had published in academic journals.
+Wells joined the Unification Church of the United States in 1974.
+He earned a doctorate in religious studies from Yale University in 1986 and a second doctorate in molecular and cellular biology from the University of California, Berkeley, in 1994.
+He subsequently wrote that the teachings of Sun Myung Moon and his studies at Unification Theological Seminary convinced him to devote himself to "destroying Darwinism".
+He became a member of several scientific associations and published in academic journals.

 In his book Icons of Evolution: Science or Myth?
-(2000), Wells argued that a number of examples used to illustrate biology textbooks were grossly exaggerated, distorted truth, or were patently false.
+(2000), Wells argued that a number of examples used to illustrate biology textbooks were erroneous or exaggerated.
 Wells said that this shows that evolution conflicts with the evidence, and so argued against its teaching in public education.
 Some reviewers of Icons of Evolution have said that Wells misquoted experts cited as sources and took minor issues out of context, basing his argument on a flawed syllogism.
 Wells's views on evolution had been rejected by the scientific community.